andrewdeutsch1/percolation/README.md

-# percolation
-Simulation and Analysis of Percolation Systems
+# Simulation and Analysis of Percolation Systems